Parks

 Adjacent to Lilley Gulch Park are tennis courts, a walking path and the Lilley Gulch Recreation Center.
 The Rec Center has many fitness options including pickle ball, weights, gymnastics and an indoor pool.
 Check the website for hours and amenities currently available.

 • While you are in the area, you should also check out the recently updated Clement Park!
 Designed for inclusiveness, there are many elements accessible for all ages and abilities.
-Clement Park has performing arts theme complete with all kinds of musical features!
+Clement Park has a performing arts theme complete with all kinds of musical features!

 Clement Park is amazing!